 The editor should ensure that all reviews are conducted in a timely manner and that authors are informed of the decision as soon as it has been made.
 All author queries should be answered promptly.

-The ultimate authority for Research and Knowledge lies with the editor.
+The ultimate authority for Science Technology and Engineering Journal (STEJ) lies with the editor.
 However, the editor should respect the Journal’s individual parts (Readers, authors, reviewers, editors, editorial staff and publisher), work to ensure the Journal’s contents are honest and produced with integrity and also continue to improve the quality of the Journal.
 It is the editor’s responsibility to form the editorial team, which will include an editorial review board, state the member’s rights and responsibilities and ensure that their performance is at a suitable level.

 Reviewing for journals should be considered a professional activity that is the responsibility of all scientists.
-Authors who submit a manuscript to Research and Knowledge are expected to accept invitations from the journal to review other manuscripts.
+Authors who submit a manuscript to Science Technology and Engineering Journal (STEJ) are expected to accept invitations from the journal to review other manuscripts.

 Right of Refusal: